The Kano model in a nutshell

 The "Attract" category

-Dropbox automatically creates a shareable album of the photos in your Dropbox folder.
-Your study shows that customers find this feature an unexpected delightful surprise.
+Your study shows that customers find the automatic creation of a photo-album in folders containing pictures a positive surprise.
 Whether the album is the best kind of digital photo album you can find on the market is less important to them.

 Attract features are typically product differentiators.
 They set your product apart from the competition by their presence, not by their performance.